Christopher S. Yoo: Education and early career

 Christopher Yoo graduated cum laude from Harvard University where he was a National Merit Scholar.
 He completed a Master of Business Administration at the Anderson School of Management at UCLA in 1991, where he was awarded the Sigoloff Fellowship and served as the President of the Asian Management Students Association.
 He graduated from Northwestern University School of Law magna cum laude in 1995, where he was John Paul Stevens Prize for graduating first, and the Lowden-Wigmore Prize for best law review note in the Northwestern University Law Review.

 Following his graduation he clerked for Judge Arthur Raymond Randolph of the United States Court of Appeals and for Supreme Court justice Anthony Kennedy.
 He practiced law with Hogan & Hartson in Washington DC, serving on the appellate group led by John Roberts.

 Additionally, he has worked as a U.S. history teacher at an international high school in Seoul, South Korea, a legislative assistant for a U.S. Senator, and as part of the marketing division for Procter & Gamble.

 Academic career

 From 1999 to 2007, Yoo was a professor at Vanderbilt University Law School.
 From 2005 to 2007, he directed Vanderbilt's Technology and Entertainment Law Program.

 During the 2006-07 academic year, he was a visiting professor at the University of Pennsylvania Law School.
 He accepted an appointment as a full professor of law in 2007.
 He also holds secondary appointments at Annenberg School of Communication and The Department of Computer and Information Science.
 He was named the University's John H. Chestnut Professor in 2011.

-Research

-Yoo's broad research agenda focuses on how principles of engineering can be used to inform policy and regulation using an interdisciplinary approach to law and technology.
-In his early research, he focused on broadcasting law and has written widely on telecommunications law and policy, including on network neutrality.
-Network neutrality has emerged as one of the most controversial issues in Internet policy in places that are legislating, regulating, and debating the issue such as the European Union, United States, Chile, the Netherlands, Slovenia, Norway, Brazil, and India.
-His academic work has been cited in numerous submissions made to regulatory bodies to inform these policy debates.